Caffeine: Everyone’s Favorite Legal Drug!

 - 90% of Americans consume it in some form every day.
-In fact, over 450,000,000 cups of coffee are consumed in the US daily.
+In fact, more than 450 million cups of coffee are consumed in the US daily.

-- Caffeine is an alkaloid that occurs naturally in over 60 different plants, including coffee beans, tea, cocoa, and even some nuts.
+- Caffeine is an alkaloid that occurs naturally in more than 60 different plants, including coffee beans, tea, cocoa, and even some nuts.

 - Drip coffee typically contains more caffeine than espresso.

 - Darker roasted coffees tend to have less caffeine than lighter ones.

 - A caffeine overdose can be lethal.
 What, you ask, is the lethal dose of caffeine in humans?
 Roughly 150-200 mg per kg of body weight.
 That’s 100 cups of coffee in 4 hours.
 So, no worries.

 - First isolated in coffee in 1820, caffeine is the most widely taken legal drug in the world.

 - Caffeine is extracted by pressure-cooking beans and leaves with CO2 to produce the drug in powder form.

 - Caffeine increases the production of dopamine in the brain’s pleasure circuits and blocks adenosine receptors, which stops you from getting drowsy.

 - Caffeine works the same part of the brain as cocaine, amphetamines, and heroin.
 Only its effects are milder.